 The project site is located near the southern edge of the developed UC Merced campus.
 The proposed building site is currently a combined paved and gravel parking lot.
-The building site is bordered on the north and east by strips of landscaped vegetation and on the south by a large stormwater basin.
+The building site is a.
+Endangered (E), Threatened (T), Candidate for Listing (C), Species of Special Concern (SSC), Fully Protected (FP), California Rare Plant Rank 1B.1, 1B.2 bordered on the north and east by strips of landscaped vegetation and on the south by a large stormwater basin.
 The construction staging area is located on a gravel lot to the southeast of the building site.
 None of the project areas contain natural habitat or wetlands or other waters.